-Are you looking for a solid, quality, and durable pair of headphones to block out unwanted noise?
+Are you looking for a solid, quality, and durable pair of headphones to block out unwanted ambient noise?
 You’ve come to the right place.
-I’ve compiled a list of the best noise-cancelling headphones of 2018 to save you the work of doing all the research on your own.
+I’ve compiled a list of the best noise-cancelling headphones of 2018 to save you the time needed for doing the research yourself.

 - Active Noise-Cancelling

 Noise isolation is a passive form of ambient noise blocking.
 It will utilize the actual design of the ‘phone to provide insulation between your music and whatever’s going on around you.

 Basic noise cancellation will do the same thing as noise isolation but in a more active way.
 Most models with this technology have a button on the in-line mic cord or one of the ear cups.